-Implementing Knowledge Management or KCS: It’s Not Just About the Tools, It’s About the People (and the Knoster Model Can Help)
+Implementing KCS: It’s Not Just About the Tools, It’s About the People (and the Knoster Model Can Help)

 You’ve embraced the KCS methodology for its potential to streamline knowledge management and improve support.
 But implementation can hit unexpected roadblocks.
 The Lippitt-Knoster Change Management Model may hold the key to smoother adoption, helping address the human side of KCS success.